 - 1. Is a frequency polygon similar to a line graph or different? - 2.
-What is a scatter plot/ graph? - 3.
+What is the difference between a scatter plot and a line graph? - 3.
 What is the difference between frequency percentage and relative frequency? - 4.
 What is the importance of cumulative frequencies?